 A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated location must be an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact James Mansinger at 903-392-7854 ext.
-1115.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact James Mansinger at (903) 392-7850.